July 27 next AVNA meeting. See our AVNA page for upcoming meeting schedule and July 4th e-newsletter.

-Now until July 1 2026 Watering Restrictions Increased severely due to Extreme Drought.
+Watering Restrictions EXTENDED TO OCTOBER 1, 2026 ! due to Extreme Drought.
 Lawn irrigation systems limited to once a week; hand watering allowed any day but only before 8am or after 6pm.
-See City News article for details.
+See City News article for details and/or our Drought FAQs page. with Q&A directly from SWFWMD.

 All residences will be getting new, updated water meters.
 Project starts in March 2026, expected to take 2 years.
 Residents will be notified by mail for dates they will be doing your block.
 No, you don't need to be home, but they do need to access the water meter out in your front yard.
 Water will be off for merely minutes!
 Details at the vendor's website National Metering Services (NMS).